SHRISHTI1414/binance-futures-bot/README.md

 A CLI-based trading bot for placing orders on the Binance Futures Testnet (USDT-M).

-This project was built to understand how trading systems actually work under the hood — especially API authentication, request signing, and order execution — without relying on external SDKs.
+This project was built to understand how trading systems work under the hood — especially API authentication, request signing, and order execution — without relying on external SDKs.
 All interactions are done using raw REST calls (`requests`) to keep things transparent and controllable.

 ---